hadley/adv-r/Functionals.md

 })
 ```

 We've eliminated the for loop, but our code is longer and we've had to use an unusual language feature, `<<-`.
-And to understand what `mtcars[[var]] <<- ...` does, you have to understand not only how `<<-`, but also what `x[[y]] <<- z` does behind the scenes.
+And to understand what `mtcars[[var]] <<- ...` does, you have to understand not only how `<<-` works, but also what `x[[y]] <<- z` does behind the scenes.
 We've taken a simple, easily understood for loop, and turned it into something few people will understand: not a good idea!

 ### Recursive relationships

 Another case where it's hard to convert a for loop into a functional is when the relationship is defined recursively.
-For example, exponential smoothing, smoothes data values by taking a weighted average of the current and previous point.
+For example, exponential smoothing smoothes data values by taking a weighted average of the current and previous point.
 The `exps()` function below implements exponential smoothing with a for loop.

 ```R
 exps <- function(x, alpha) {